scottx611x/csci-e71-term-project/README.md

 Definition of Ready
 -------------------
-When a produt backlog item is:
+When a produt backlog item:
  * has a title
  * has an opening sentence
  * has details